mpwillson/pcloud/README_playlist.md

 unambiguous string.

 `--cache-file cache-file`
-: Reads mp3 file data from **cache-file**.
-If not specified, mp3 file data will be read from the pCloud /Music folder.
+: Reads music file data from **cache-file**.
+If not specified, music file data will be read from the pCloud /Music folder.
 Using a **cache-file** will reduce network traffic for extensive music collections.
-If the **cache-file** does not exist, it will be created by downloading mp3 data from the pCloud **music-folder**.
+If the **cache-file** does not exist, it will be created by downloading music data from the pCloud **music-folder**.

 `--chunk-size chunk-size`
 : Sets the number of pCloud fileids to be uploaded to a playlist in a single transaction.
 Default is 100.

 `--create-cache`
-: Recreates mp3 file data, read from the pCloud **music-folder** folder, into **cache-file**.
+: Recreates music file data, read from the pCloud **music-folder** folder, into **cache-file**.
 Use **--create-cache** if the pCloud music collection has been updated since the last time the cache was created.